sandhyalalkumar/installation/hands_on_ansible.md

 **Inventory-** A text file where we can define host level variables.

 **Playbook-** Playbooks are text/yaml file where define the individual task, like  individual play.
 We buid are automation or orchestration using play-books files and playbook command.
+A set of plays built in specific orders sequence to produce an expected outcome and outcomes across many set of different hosts.

 **Modules-** Modules have modules which needs to be performed on different hosts.
 A programmed unit of work to be done.
 Suppose we want to install some software on Red Hat, Cent OS then use `yum` module.
 If we want to install some software on debian then use `apt` module.

 **Play-** A single or set of tasks using modules, executed on a defined set of hosts.

-**Playbook-** A set of plays built in specific orders sequence to produce an expected outcome and outcomes across many set of different hosts.

 **Ansible config-** This contains global set of variables and allows you to change it's defaults.